(Fifty) 50 free things to do in Rome: a comprehensive list of the best things to do in Rome for free!

 Good to know!
 Many Rome attractions and museums offer free admission on the 1st Sunday of the month.
 In this post, I have only listed those that are free at all times.

-World famous Piazza Navona is one of the most beautiful free attractions in Rome.
+World famous Piazza Navona is one of Rome’s most beautiful free attractions.

 Here, you can marvel at the beauty of its fountains, admire Santa Agnese in Agone (church) and just soak in the peculiar atmopshere of this Roman circus, turned market, turn monumental square.